ktbs/ktbs/doc/source/concepts/method.rst

   (either absolute or relative to the source trace's model URI), and an obsel matches the transition if it has the corresponding obsel type.

+* An additional matcher is also provided: ``sparql-ask``.
+  It interprets conditions as the WHERE clause of a SPARQL ASK query, where prefix ``m:`` is bound to the source trace model, and variable ``?obs`` is bound to the considered obsel.
+  This matcher allows for more expressive conditions.

 Sparql
 ``````